 Significance of Bhimashankar Temple

-- The Linga of Lord Shiva is considered as one of the twelve Jyotirlingas in the Hindu mythology.
+The Linga of Lord Shiva is one of the twelve Jyotirlingas in the Hindu mythology.
 The Jyotirlingas are self-manifested images of Lord Shiva, unlike the Lingas that are installed by humans.

 Bhimashankar Temple Timings

 The Bhimashankar Temple administration as such has not imposed any dress code on the pilgrims.
-However, it is recommended that you wear decent clothes during the Temple visit.
-Carry an umbrella as the Temple is surrounded by mountains and rainfall is plenty but erratic.
-Wear strong and comfortable shoes, preferably flats as one has to descend some 200 steps to reach the Temple.
+However, we recommend you to wear decent clothes during the Temple visit.
+You should also carry an umbrella as mountains surround the Temple and the rainfall is erratic.
+Moreover, wear strong and comfortable shoes, preferably flats as one has to descend some 200 steps to reach the Temple.
 The Bhimashankar Temple is surrounded by places where one can trek a lot.

 Festivals celebrated at Bhimashankar Temple

-- Maha Shivaratri – A huge fair is organized for five days in late February or early March as a mark of their respect for Lord Shiva and Goddess Parvati.
+Maha Shivaratri – A huge fair is organized for five days in late February or early March as a mark of their respect for Lord Shiva and Goddess Parvati.
 It is believed that Lord Shiva married Goddess Parvati on this day.
-The day is marked with rigorous Poojas, Bhajans, and Abhishekams.
+The day is famous for rigorous Poojas, Bhajans, and Abhishekams.
 Thousands of people descend on the small town to visit the glorious festival.

-- Ganesh Chaturthi – The festival is celebrated in August – September with great enthusiasm and cheers.
-The day is marked as the day Lord Ganesha, son of Lord Shiva and Goddess Parvati was born.
+Ganesh Chaturthi – The festival comes in August – September with great enthusiasm and cheers.
+This is the birthday of Lord Ganesha, son of Lord Shiva and Goddess Parvati.

-- Deepawali – The festival is celebrated in October – November.
-The whole Temple is decorated with Deepams or Lamps and special Poojas are performed for Lord Shiva throughout the day.
+Deepawali – The festival comes in October – November.
+People decorate the whole Temple with Deepams or Lamps and priests perform special Poojas for Lord Shiva throughout the day.

-- Rudrabhishek – The Pooja is dedicated to Lord Shiva who is worshiped as fire or Rudra.
+Rudrabhishek – The Pooja is for Lord Shiva who the devotees worship as fire or Rudra.
 The puja wipes out all sins and purifies the atmosphere.
 It also removes all sorts of planetary related ill-occurrences.
-The Mondays of the month as well as the Pradosham days are considered as ideal for performing the Pooja.
+The Mondays of the month as well as the Pradosham days are ideal for performing the Pooja.

-- Laghurudra Pooja – This Abhishek is done to resolve issues related to health and wealth.
-It is also done to remove the bad effects of planets in the horoscope.
+Laghurudra Pooja – This Abhishek is done to resolve issues related to health and wealth.
+It also removes the bad effects of planets in the horoscope.

-- The yearly Poojas or Sevas include Prati Somvar, Prati Pradosh, Prati Shivaratri, Prati Amavasya, Mahashivaratri, Shravan Maas Pratidin.
-The Rudrabhishekam and Mahapuja can be performed on every Monday, every Amavasya, every Pradosham day, and in the month of Shravan at a reasonable price.
-For more details, one can visit the link http://bhimashankar.in/index.htm?page=yearly.
+The yearly Poojas or Sevas include Prati Somvar, Prati Pradosh, Prati Shivaratri, Prati Amavasya, Mahashivaratri, Shravan Maas Pratidin.
+Devotees can perform the Rudrabhishekam and Mahapuja on every Monday, every Amavasya, every Pradosham day, and in the month of Shravan at a reasonable price.

-- Besides the above Poojas, a Shashvat Pooja can also be performed at the Temple.
-These Poojas can be performed for 1 day every year for a period of 20 years.
-The Poojas that can be done are – Rudrabhishek, Mahapuja, Mahapuja with MahaNaivedyam, Laghurudra, Shravan Somvar and Mahashivaratri, and Laghurudra with Brahman Bhojan.
+Besides the above Poojas, a Shashvat Pooja can also be performed at the Temple.
+One can perform these poojas for 1 day every year for a period of 20 years.
+The Poojas are – Rudrabhishek, Mahapuja, Mahapuja with MahaNaivedyam, Laghurudra, Shravan Somvar and Mahashivaratri, and Laghurudra with Brahman Bhojan.

-- By Road – Regular buses are available from Pune from 5:30 AM to 4 PM.
-A bus from Kalyan starts at 9 AM and one from Ghatkopar or Kurla at 11 AM.
-The route through the town of Manchar is the most recommended route for people who are coming on their own.
+By Road – Regular buses are available from Pune from 5:30 AM to 4 PM.
+A bus also from Kalyan starts at 9 AM and one from Ghatkopar or Kurla at 11 AM.
+We recommend the route through the town of Manchar for people who are coming on their own.

-The staying options at the Bhimashankar Temple and the villages are limited as the area is not easily accessible.
+Limited options are availabe for staying at the Bhimashankar Temple and the villages as the area is not easily accessible.
 The Temple administration runs a Guesthouse named Jeevan Guest House that provides the basic facilities only.
 However, nearby towns have options like the Blue Mormon Jungle Holiday Resort, Ecogreens Sankalp Farms, and Holiday Maiyaan Karjat.